 Frequently Asked Questions

 A: The HOA was established as a key component of the community plan.
 The Association is legally bound to perform certain duties that are intended to preserve the character and quality of the original plan.
-The Association manages the maintenance and repair of a storm water management system which includes a retention pond with both surface and underground drainage from the streets and properties.
+The Association manages, among other things, the maintenance and repair of a storm water management system which includes a retention pond with both surface and underground drainage from the streets and properties.
 The Association also maintains common landscape elements along the entrance to the community, signage at the entrance and throughout the property, street lighting and drainage easements, and insurance coverage.
-Most importantly, the Association is responsible for Architectural Control of the community.
+Most importantly, the Association is responsible for Architectural Standards for the community.

 Q: What Are Covenants and Restrictions?

-A: Maintenance of buildings, driveways and any rear or side yard fencing is the responsibility of each homeowner and is subject to architectural control.
+A: Maintenance of buildings, driveways and any rear or side yard fencing is the responsibility of each homeowner.
 Each homeowner is also responsible for all lawn care and trash collection for their property.
-There are many qualified contractors in our area to perform these tasks if you choose.
+There are many qualified contractors in our area to perform these tasks if you choose not to do it yourself.

 Q: How do I get architectural changes approved?